mfcochauxlaberge/jsonapi/README.md

 Check out the [documentation](https://godoc.org/github.com/mfcochauxlaberge/jsonapi).

-The best way to learn how to use it is to look at documentation, the examples,.and the code itself.
+The best way to learn how to use it is to look at documentation, the examples, and the code itself.